microsoft/playwright/docs/src/dialogs.md

 ## alert(), confirm(), prompt() dialogs

-You can register a dialog handler before the action that triggers the dialog to accept or decline it.
+By default, dialogs are auto-dismissed by Playwright, so you don't have to handle them.
+However, you can register a dialog handler before the action that triggers the dialog to accept or decline it.

 ```js
 page.on('dialog', dialog => dialog.accept());